The AccountingWEB summer festival planner

 As a resident of Brighton, the end of May bank holiday comes as something of a relief after the relentless cultural adventure of the Brighton Festival.
 This four-week celebration of Bohemia-on-Sea’s creativity - curated this year by Brian Eno for extra cool value - now claims to be Europe’s second biggest arts festival behind Edinburgh.

-But Brighton is just an appetiser for what has become a summer tradition in the UK.
+But Brighton is just an appetiser for what has become summer tradition in the UK.
 The “season” that used to include Ascot, Wimbledon, Glyndebourne and the Lord’s Test has now expanded to include Glastonbury and a wide variety of other festivals catering for every conceivable cultural and musical taste.

 If you’re at a loose end this weekend and perhaps climate change and volcano ash have prompted you to think more about UK holidays this year, we have prepared this short guide on some of the festive possibilities in the coming months.